Shark finning: Imported products

 No permits are required for the import of specimens obtained from shark species other than those listed above.
 To avoid seizure, all products must be clearly labeled or have documentation certifying the species of origin.

 Canada

 Shark finning has been illegal in Canada since 1994.
-As of 2019, Canada passed a law that bans the import and export of shark fins, being the first country to impose a national ban.
+As of 2019, the 42nd Canadian Parliament enacted legislation that bans the import and export of shark fins, being the first country to impose a national ban.

 In late 2011, the city of Brantford, Ontario became the first city in Canada to pass new bylaws to ban the possession, sale, or consumption of shark fin products.
 In that medium-sized city in which no restaurants which serve shark fin exist, there was no opposition to the ban, which was largely symbolic.
 Nevertheless, a handful of cities soon followed, including Toronto, Calgary, Mississauga, and several others in Southern Ontario: